peeterjoot/physicsplay/README.txt

 notes/gabookI/

    The first part of 'Exploring physics with Geometric Algebra' -- a too large collection of Geometric Algebra related math and physics.
+Book I has lots of geometry and some basic physics:

+      Basics and Geometry
+      Projection
+      Rotation
+      Calculus
+      General Physics

 notes/gabookII/

    The second part of 'Exploring physics with Geometric Algebra' -- a too large collection of Geometric Algebra related math and physics.
+Book II contains stuff about

+      Relativity
+      Electrodynamics
+      Lorentz Force
+      Electrodynamics Stress Energy
+      Quantum Mechanics
+      Fourier treatments

 notes/miscphysics/